 - All such requests and required medical documentation must be submitted to and received by the USGA within three days of submitting the entry application online.
 Phone submissions are not accepted.
 The request and associated documentation should be sent by overnight courier to the attention of the Director, Equipment Rules & Conformance, USGA Research and Test Center, 77 Liberty Corner Road, Liberty Corner, New Jersey, 07938 or via email at TestCenter@usga.org.

-- If a player is diagnosed with a medical condition or is injured after the closing time and date of entries set forth on the particular entry form and the player wishes to use a device for medical conditions during a USGA competition, proceeding under Exception 1 to Rule 14-3, the player must submit a formal request, as specified below, to the Director, Equipment Rules & Conformance as soon as possible prior to the event.
+- If a player is diagnosed with a medical condition or is injured after the closing time and date of entries set forth on the particular entry form and the player wishes to use a device for medical conditions during a USGA competition, proceeding under Rule 4.3b(1), the player must submit a formal request, as specified below, to the Director, Equipment Rules & Conformance as soon as possible prior to the event.
 In addition to the information required below, the player must include proof that the condition was diagnosed after the entry submission date.

 - Written requests should include the following information: